sudokit/tinyButton/README.md

 A really simple button libary for TinyGo.
 I needed a simple button library for TinyGo projects, and i really liked the JC_Button library for aduino.
 So i decided to try translating it to Go (+ the #33 pullrequest that apparently fixes some noise issues).
 So full credit goes to: [JChristensen](https://github.com/JChristensen) and his awesome and simple [JC_Button](https://github.com/JChristensen/JC_Button) library.

-ps. idk how this licensing works so mb if i violated any stuff. lmk and ill make this repo private :p
+ps. idk how this licensing works so my bad if i violated any stuff. let me know and i will make this repo private :p

 The code may be/is really bad.
 This was my first Go "project". (so i don't know even how you would install this :pp)